justin-napolitano/hugo-mysql-db-setup/index.md

 +++
-title =  "Automate Posting Hugo Blog to Social Sites...with a db" date = "2024-06-15" description = "How To automate posting to social sites" author = "Justin Napolitano"
+title =  "Automate Posting Hugo Blog to Social Sites (with a db) Part 2" date = "2024-06-15" description = "How To automate posting to social sites" author = "Justin Napolitano"